-Cities can simultaneously welcome foreign investment without exposing themselves to the risk of foreign money influencing their elections.
-The proposed ordinance addresses this issue through a requirement that a corporation spending money in city elections certify that it is not a "foreigninfluenced corporation" - a definition based, in part, on the extent of foreign ownership of corporate stock.
-The proposed ordinance is a reasonable response to an increasingly localized problem, and is constitutional under the Court's decision in Citizens United.
-The remainder of this letter details how this certification requirement could operate.
+The Commonwealth can simultaneously welcome foreign investment without exposing itself to the risk of foreign money influencing their elections.
+The proposed law addresses this issue through a requirement prohibiting a corporation from spending money in Massachusetts state and local elections if it is a "foreign-influenced corporation" - a definition based, in part, on the extent of foreign ownership of corporate stock.
+The proposed bill is a reasonable response to an increasingly localized problem, and is constitutional under the Court's decision in Citizens United.